lastfuture/cables_docs/md/4_export_embed/dev_embed/dev_embed.md

 # Transparent Patch

-make sure `clear` checkbox is NOT checked in mainloop.
+make sure `clear` and `clearAlpha` checkboxes are NOT checked in mainloop.

 in patch options set the following canvas context attributes: